canonical/ubuntu-pro-client/dev-docs/documentation/styleguide.md

 letter is capitalised (unless the header text refers to e.g., a product name that would normally be capitalised, such as "Ubuntu Pro Client").

-Ensure that you do not skip header levels when creating your document structure, i.e., that a section is followed by a subsection, and not a sub-subsection.
-Skipping header levels can lead to de-ranking of pages in search engines.
+Try not to skip heading levels in your document structure, i.e., a level 2 header (##) should always be followed by a level 3 sub-header (###) not level 4.Skipping header levels can lead to de-ranking of pages in search engines.

-Try to craft your headings to be descriptive, but as short as possible, to help readers understand what content to expect if they click on it.
+Try to craft your headings to be descriptive, but as short as possible, to help readers understand what content to expect on the page.

 ### Line length